 Before releasing an app, it has to be tested properly.
-For users, the phones may be slow and destroying their app experience.
-In such cases, both developers and users can use the Android emulators for use.
-While developers can test their apps on a bigger screen, regular end users can enjoy Android apps on computers that have higher configuration.
-The post lists 3 Android emulators for Windows PC that can be used by both developers and regular users of Android operating system.
+For users, the phones may become slow and destroy their app experience.
+In such cases, both developers and users can use the Android emulators.
+While developers can test their apps on a bigger screen, regular end users can enjoy Android apps on computers that have a high-end configuration.
+This post lists three of the best Android emulators for Windows 10/8/7 PC that can be used by both developers and regular users of Android operating system.

-Android Emulators for Windows PC
+Android Emulators for Windows 10

 The emulator creates a new library called Apps.
 You can access this from your list of libraries.
 The apps you download, appear here.
 You can run the apps directly by clicking on them or by launching the emulator and then selecting the apps.
-While playing games, you can go full screen and back using a double headed arrow icon.
+While playing games, you can go full screen and back using a double-headed arrow icon.

 Andy Android Emulator

-There is good competition between Andy and Bluestacks.
+There is a good competition between Andy and Bluestacks.
 The features of Android phone are absent in the latter due to which, some people prefer Andy as it gives you a complete look of Android phone.
 Read our review of Andy Emulator on The Windows Club.
 This serves a better purpose for developers who wish to test their applications on a wider screen.
 And it also makes it fun for the regular Android apps users by making their apps run faster and smoother.

 Genymotion Android Emulator

 This seems as if built upon the faults of Bluestacks – to eliminate them.
 Though there is a regular Android SDK that most developers use, I won’t mention it here as it requires much technical knowledge to configure and use it.
-Coming to Genymotion, it is focused on developers, but is much easier to use compared to standard Android SDK.
+Coming to Genymotion, it is focused on the developers but is much easier to use compared to standard Android SDK.
 It is faster compared to Bluestacks and does not have the problem of installing random applications.

-The Genymotion also provides you all the features of an Android phone and hence may be preferred to regular Android SDK for Windows.
+Genymotion also provides you all the features of an Android phone and hence may be preferred to regular Android SDK for Windows.
 Genymotion also keeps on running in the background but is not heavy on resources.
 While most features are present in the paid versions, the free download still allows you to test Android apps and use them on Windows PC.
 You can download free Genymotion here.